Virginia Institute of Marine Science

 Submerged Aquatic Vegetation, Ecology, Virginia

 Moore, K., Neikirk, B., & Anderson, B. (2006) Water Quality Conditions and Restoration of Submerged Aquatic Vegetation (SAV) in the Tidal Freshwater James River 2005.
 Special Reports in Applied Marine Science and Ocean Engineering (SRAMSOE) No. 392.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5NR0V
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5NR0V